andrew/ultimate-awesome/README.md

 - [awesome-perl](https://github.com/bl4ckstack/awesome-perl) - A hand-picked collection of Perl awesomeness to remind the world that Perl never left — it just regex’d itself into the shadows.
 - [best-of-react](https://github.com/blacktom900131/best-of-react) - 🏆 A ranked list of awesome React open-source libraries and tools.
 Updated weekly.
 - [awesome-seg](https://github.com/BRainynight/awesome-seg) - Fix from awesome's Nets.
-- [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
-- [awesome-substack](https://github.com/brandonhimpfen/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
 - [awesome-feature-store](https://github.com/breno-costa/awesome-feature-store) - Awesome Feature Store.
 - [awesome-engineering-management](https://github.com/briancorbinxyz/awesome-engineering-management) - Awesome resources for awesome engineering and product manager/owners: A collection of tools, articles, courses, and communities, and quotes.
 - [awesome-certifications](https://github.com/btdevelop/awesome-certifications) - Awesome Certifications.